 For example, suppose Giliane is considering two different investments with market values of MUR 2,300,000 and MUR 30,000,000 and estimates that their NOI values will be MUR 400,000 and MUR 3,000,000, respectively.
 While these investments differ substantially, knowing that their respective capitalisation rates are 17.39% and 10% this may help Giliane make her decision.
-Yet, while the first investment’s cap rate is much higher, the second investment will generate a higher annaul income earn much more money annually, so this will likely play into Giliane’s decision as well.
-While this example helps illustrate cap rate’s ability to help in comparing investments, it is important to note that it is most useful in this function when either the NOI or current market value are comparable.
+Yet, while the first investment’s cap rate is much higher, the second investment will generate a higher annual income earn much more money annually, so this will likely play into Giliane’s decision as well.
+While this example helps illustrate the cap rate’s ability to help in comparing investments, it is important to note that it is most useful in this function when either the NOI or current market value is comparable.
 Investments of drastically different sizes may often have additional considerations that can prevent smooth comparisons.

 When seeking to invest in real estate, investors will often decide on the lowest cap rate that they will accept to make the investment worth their while.
 For example, an investor might decide that, for the amount of money they are looking to spend, they will only accept an investment with a capitalisation rate of 10% or higher.
-When looking at potential investments, then, they will compare the cap rates of those investments against their personal cap rate.
+When looking at potential investments, then, they will compare the cap rates of those investments against their cap rate.

 The capitalisation rate may also be used to roughly calculate the payback period of the investment by dividing 100 by the cap rate when expressed number.
 For example, one can calculate the payback period of an investment with a cap rate of 5% by dividing 100 by 5, for an estimated payback period of 20 years.
 Yet, this method should only be used to get a rough estimate of the investment’s payback period because few real estate investments will retain a constant capitalisation rate over a long period.

 Additionally, direct capitalisation is a method used for valuing a real estate investment that incorporates the capitalisation rate.
-With this method, one can divide NOI by the cap rate in order to determine the investment’s capital cost.
+With this method, one can divide NOI by the cap rate to determine the investment’s capital cost.
 Though this may sound complicated, it is essentially a reconfiguration of the cap rate formula.

 Issues with Capitalisation Rate